-The Primary Industries Education Foundation (PIEF) is an independent, not-for-profit organisation aimed at delivering food and fibre education programs to primary and high school children across the country, and ensuring agriculture is factored into the national curriculum.
+The Primary Industries Education Foundation Australia (PIEFA) is an independent, not-for-profit organisation aimed at delivering food and fibre education programs to primary and high school children across the country, and ensuring agriculture is factored into the national curriculum.

-Research by PIEF in March 2012 found that 75 percent of children believe cotton is an animal product and 27 percent think yoghurt is a plant product.
-The research clearly shows that more needs to be done to build children's understanding of where food and fibre comes from: exactly why the PIEF exists.
+Research by PIEFA found that 75 percent of children believe cotton is an animal product and 27 percent think yoghurt is a plant product.
+The research clearly shows that more needs to be done to build children's understanding of where food and fibre comes from: exactly why the PIEFA exists.

-The NFF is a founding member of PIEF, and was one of the driving forces behind its creation.
-The NFF helped bring together agricultural groups, educators, peak bodies and the Australian Government to pioneer the PIEF, meeting the educational needs of schools, teachers and students.
+The NFF is a founding member of PIEFA, and was one of the driving forces behind its creation.
+The NFF helped bring together agricultural groups, educators, peak bodies and the Australian Government to pioneer the PIEFA, meeting the educational needs of schools, teachers and students.

 Rural Skills Australia